 In the past 10 years, practitioners and policy-makers in occupational health and safety (OHS) have widely embraced and shared the message that new workers, regardless of their age, are at greater risk of work injury.

 This is due in part to a growing body of research on OHS and job tenure—including research conducted in 2006 and 2013 by the Institute for Work & Health (IWH).
-The IWH research showed that workers who had been in a job a month or less had three times the risk of a lost-time injury as those who had been in a job for over a year (see What Research Can Do column on page 2).
+The IWH research showed that workers who had been in a job a month or less had three times the risk of a lost-time injury as those who had been in a job for over a year (see related What Research Can Do column).

 Yet, until recently, a systematic review of the research on job tenure and risk of work injury had never been done.
 Now, one of the people behind the IWH studies has published a systematic review on that very issue.